 Undigitized textile samples by Girard for Braniff International Airways in The Henry Ford’s Collection.

 The changes didn’t stop at the airplane’s paint scheme and upholstery.
 Girard designed a new logo, ticketing areas, and airport lounges which featured furniture designed by his friends and colleagues Charles and Ray Eames as well as new furniture that Girard himself designed.
 His new line was futuristic and colorful with contrasting upholstery, rounded edges, aluminum legs, and cantilevered arms.
 A plethora of small objects—soap packaging, blankets, playing cards, sugar packets, ticket holders, dishware, luggage tags, litter bags, and more—rounded out the comprehensive redesign.

 Ottoman Footstool, 1966-1967, from The Girard Group Series//THF93606

 To top it all off, Girard suggested the commission of Italian fashion designer Emilio Pucci to create a line of uniforms for Braniff pilots and flight attendants.
 The futuristic space age-themed uniforms were colorful and included go-go boots and translucent plastic helmets.
 Braniff International’s new flying experience was no longer simply travel between two points, but instead it became an immersive journey.
 As one television advertisement concluded, “Braniff International announces the end of the plain plane.
 We won’t get you where you’re going any faster, but it’ll seem that way.”

-Katherine White is Associate Curator, Digital Content, at The Henry Ford.
+Katherine White is Associate Curator at The Henry Ford.

-Katherine White is Associate Curator of Digital Content at The Henry Ford.
+Ryan Jelso is Associate Curator, Digital Content, at The Henry Ford.